Skip to main content

 ArgumentTypeRequiredDescription

-File References: Use @filepath syntax to include files as context (up to 5 files).
+File and Folder References: Use @path syntax to include files or folders (up to 5 references total).
+Folders are packed into a structured format.
 Examples

 # Interactive mode (manually choose domain/topic)